GerritCodeReview/plugins_reviewers/src/main/resources/Documentation/config.md

 	adding reviewers.
 Defaults to false.
 To ignore drafts on a per-project basis set this value to false and add "-status:draft" to filter in relevant projects.

+reviewers.suggestOnly
+:	Provide the configured reviewers as suggestions in the "Add Reviewer" dialog
+	instead of automatically adding them to the change.
+Only supports accounts;
+	groups are not suggested.
+Defaults to false.
+The weighting of the suggestions can be configured in the `[addreviewer]` section of `gerrit.config`.
+If this is not set, it defaults to 1.

 Per project configuration of the @PLUGIN@ plugin is done in the `reviewers.config` file of the project.
 Missing values are inherited